“Our Roots”, Isabela Island’s first tradional recipe book, was launched

 Ernesto Bustamante, Isabela Liaison Coordinator of the Charles Darwin Foundation.
 Photo by: Juan Manuel García, CDF

 Ernesto Bustamante, CDF Isabela Liaison Coordinator, explained that behind the final recipe book was hard work and teamwork to achieve the proposed objective.
 "The idea for the recipe book was born in 2019 when we culminated the sustainable community project.
 Today I am happy to officially present this recipe book.
 This book is for the community of Isabela, Galapagos and for anyone who wants to venture a little with the history and culture behind the recipes of Isabela."
-He commented.

 At the end of the event, the families that are part of the recipe book received a certificate of participation and the physical book as a thank you for the gastronomic and cultural contribution made through this initiative.
 Joshua Rodríguez, recipe author indicated "I am happy that I was taken into account for this project".